Dr. Sotirios Papafragkou

 He followed this with a fellowship in hand and microvascular surgery at the University of Medicine and Dentistry of New Jersey.
 At this orthopedic hand fellowship, Dr. Papafragkou managed acute trauma and post-traumatic hand reconstruction with a wide range of techniques, including free flap transfers, wrist scopes and brachial plexus explorations, including nerve transfers.

-He has delivered multiple talks and presentations to his fellow surgeons on a wide range of topic on plastic and reconstructive surgery, general surgery and hand surgery.
+He has delivered multiple talks and presentations to his fellow surgeons on a wide range of topics on plastic and reconstructive surgery, general surgery and hand surgery.
 In addition, he is widely published in medical research and publications for practitioners.

 Dr. Papafragkou’s Publications